renygrando/movimento-karaoke/PRD.md

 ## Essential Features

 ### Song Discovery & Search
-- **Functionality**: Search YouTube's vast library of karaoke tracks in real-time using the YouTube Data API v3, automatically appending "karaoke letra" to queries for optimal results
+- **Functionality**: Search YouTube's vast library of karaoke tracks in real-time using the YouTube Data API v3 with `videoEmbeddable=true` parameter, automatically appending "karaoke letra" to queries for optimal results, then validates each video's embeddability using YouTube oEmbed API before displaying
-- **Purpose**: Gives users access to unlimited karaoke content from YouTube without manual curation
+- **Purpose**: Gives users access to unlimited karaoke content from YouTube without manual curation, while proactively filtering out videos that cannot be embedded to prevent Error 153
 - **Trigger**: User types in search bar and presses Enter or clicks search button
-- **Progression**: Home screen → Type song/artist name in search input → Press Enter → API request to YouTube → Results displayed in grid → Select song card → Tap "Sing" button → Song added to queue with toast confirmation
+- **Progression**: Home screen → Type song/artist name in search input → Press Enter → API request to YouTube with embeddable filter → Each result validated via oEmbed API → Only embeddable videos displayed in grid → Select song card → Tap "Sing" button → Song added to queue with toast confirmation
-- **Success criteria**: Search returns real YouTube videos within 2 seconds, displays 10 results with thumbnails and channel info, handles API errors gracefully with user-friendly messages, automatically filters for karaoke content
+- **Success criteria**: Search returns up to 10 embeddable YouTube videos within 3-5 seconds, displays results with thumbnails and channel info, handles API errors gracefully with user-friendly messages, automatically filters for karaoke content, blocks restricted videos at search level to prevent Error 153

 ### Song Favoriting
 - **Functionality**: Mark favorite songs with a heart icon for quick access later